 Before becoming an allergy aware family, we often frequented bulk food stores for purchasing spices and other kitchen staples.
 However, due to the cross-contamination potential, we sometimes stick with pre-made seasoning that is guaranteed peanut and milk free.
 I have called Club House several times to inquiry about different products and this has been declared SosiSafe (it’s also Gluten Free)!
 I would caution to always check with companies before using their products since they can change their production facilities or ingredients at anytime.
 Always make sure to read labels, call, or email to get the most up to date information.

-Now for the peanut free and milk free Tex Mex Sweet Potato fries recipe!
+Tex Mex Sweet Potato fries recipe!

 Easy peasy setup…